-Modify [temp.expl.spec], paragraph 14:
+Modify [temp.expl.spec], paragraph 12:

 Whether an explicit specialization of a function or variable template is inline, constexpr, constinit, or consteval is determined by the explicit specialization and is independent of those properties of the template.
-Similarly, attributes appearing in the declaration of a template have no effect on an explicit specialization of that template.
-[Example:]
+Similarly, attributes and function-contract-specifiers appearing in the declaration of a template have no effect on an explicit specialization of that template.
+[Example: